Christians for Socialism

 Christians for Socialism (Cristianos por el socialismo; CpS) is a worldwide political and cultural movement focused on social inequality and economic injustice, inspired by liberation theology.
 The movement was founded in 1971 and was active in Chile until 1973.
 The movement was widely supported in Chile by those who supported Allende's government, as Allende offered to work with the Church in setting up his Socialist structure.
 The movement disbanded following the 1973 military coup in which Allende's government was overthrown.

 Founding

 Having begun in Chile in April 1971, Christians for Socialism first gained notoriety when a collection of eighty Chilean priests, known as the "Group of 80", publicly declared their support of the construction of socialism along the lines being followed by then-President Salvador Allende.
 Allende had offered to work with the Catholic Church to structure the socialist government in Chile.
 The Secretariat of Christians for Socialism was formally established in September 1973.
 The group was predominantly composed of Roman Catholic members of the Christian left who were inspired and spurred on by the Second Vatican Council.

+The group welcomed left-leaning Christians who had enthusiastically embraced the Catholic Church's openness and renewal following the Second Vatican Council.
+Many prominent figures in Catholic associations adhered to the idea of the "Christian path to socialism" and "socialism with a human face."
+In Chile, its immediate antecedent was Iglesia Joven (Young Church).